Short Bio

 Why do you use that dragon picture?

 You mean Misty? 🙂 If you guys don’t know what I’m talking about, that’s the dragon/avatar that’s basically my profile picture for this blog!
 Her name’s Misty, and I designed her with Canva!
-I use her because when I first started out, I was a young author and pretty much terrified of the internet.
-It’s also the same reason Isabelle Knight is a pen name (though it certainly has started feeling a lot like my real name!).
-I wanted to remain perfectly anonymous!!
-Sadly, that didn’t really happen – it’s rather hard to remain perfectly anonymous if you’re trying to become a well-known children’s author!
+When I first started out, I wanted to remain perfectly anonymous which I now realize is actually rather hard if you want to become a well-know children’s author!
+But I love that avatar nonetheless — it feels perfect for a fantasy writer, does it not? 🙂

 Do you accept book review requests?